OctopusDeploy/docs/docs/infrastructure/workers/index.md

 ## External Workers {#external-workers}

-An **external worker** is either a [Tentacle](/docs/infrastructure/deployment-targets/windows-targets/index.md) or an [SSH machine](/docs/infrastructure/deployment-targets/linux/index.md) that has been registered with the Octopus Server as a worker.
+An **External Worker** is either a [Tentacle](/docs/infrastructure/deployment-targets/windows-targets/index.md) or an [SSH machine](/docs/infrastructure/deployment-targets/linux/index.md) that has been registered with the Octopus Server as a worker.
 The setup of a worker is the same as setting up a deployment target as a [Windows Tentacle target](/docs/infrastructure/deployment-targets/windows-targets/index.md) or an [SSH target](/docs/infrastructure/deployment-targets/linux/index.md), except that instead of being added to an environment, a worker is added to a worker pool.

 Using external workers allows delegating work to a machine other than the Octopus Server.
 This can make the server more secure and allow scaling.
 When Octopus executes a step on an external worker, it's the external worker that executes Calamari and no user-provided script executes on the Octopus Server itself.